S-dual Inflation and the String Swampland: -duality strikes again

 The simplest $S$ self-dual form, \be V_2 (\phi) = V_0^{(2)} \ {\rm sech} \left(\frac{\kappa \phi}{M_{\rm Pl}} \right), \ee solves the unlikeliness problem because it has no power-law wall.
 Moreover, it is easily seen that for (\ref{eq:V1}) and (\ref{eq:V2}) the slow-roll parameters $\xe$ and $\eta$ are of the scale $(\phi_0/M_{\rm Pl})^2 \sim \kappa^{-1}$ and thus have similar inflationary growths; see Fig.~\ref{fig:potentials_0}.
 However, for (\ref{eq:V1}) the slow-roll parameters $\xe$ and $\eta$ grow fast near the end of inflation ($\phi \sim \phi_0$), but for the $S$ self-dual form $\xe$ and $\eta$ remain small because the potential has no local minimum.
 Thereby, $\phi$ cannot exit the inflationary period.

 To describe $S$-dual potentials for which inflation ends we adopt a polynomial expression in the sech function.
 Without loss of generality, we can write it as

 under the condition that $\sum_ia_i=1$, to ensure that $V_0=V(0)$.
 Here, the normalization constant $V_0$ and the expansion coefficients $a_n$ are determined empirically by matching experimental constraints.
-To determine the coefficients $a_n$ we demand: \begin{itemize}[noitemsep,topsep=0pt] \item $N(\phi_* \to \phi_e) \simeq 60$, with $\phi_*$ the field value when the $k_*$ scale crosses the horizon, $k_* = a H$; \item the NLO expression of $r$ given in (\ref{eq:r}) to satisfy the 95\% CL upper limit, i.e. $r < 0.069$~\cite{Akrami:2018odb}; \item the NLO expression of the scalar spectral index $n_s$ given in (\ref{eqs:indices}) to match the upper end of the measured $1\sigma$ value, $n_s \simeq 0.9698$~\cite{Akrami:2018odb}. \end{itemize} The normalization constant $V_0$ is determined using the amplitude of the scalar primordial power spectrum given in (\ref{eq:amplitude}) in combination with the best fit value to Planck (TT,TE,EE+lowE+lensing) data $\ln (10^{10} A_s) = 3.044 \pm 0.014$~\cite{Akrami:2018odb}.
+To determine the coefficients $a_n$ we demand: \begin{itemize}[noitemsep,topsep=0pt] \item $N(\phi_* \to \phi_e) \simeq 60$, with $\phi_*$ the field value when the $k_*$ scale crosses the horizon, $k_* = a H$; \item the NLO expression of $r$ given in (\ref{eq:r}) to satisfy the 95\% CL upper limit, i.e. $r < 0.069$~\cite{Akrami:2018odb}; \item the NLO expression of the scalar spectral index $n_s$ given in (\ref{eqs:indices}) to match the upper end of the measured $1\sigma$ value, $n_s \simeq 0.9698$~\cite{Akrami:2018odb}. \end{itemize}

 The phenomenological expression in (\ref{eq:V2}) could develop a minimum to support dissipative oscillations at the cessation of the slow roll and reheating, and resolves the unlikeliness problem.
 In order to analyze the model, it is convenient to define $y=\sech(\kappa\phi/\mpl)$ and $V(\phi)=V_0f(y)$, with